 The [Tab] key can be used almost in any context where the console might have a clue about possible values - command names, argument names, arguments that have only several possible values (like names of items in some lists or name of protocol in firewall and NAT rules).
 You cannot complete numbers, IP addresses and similar values.

 Another way to press fewer keys while typing is to abbreviate command and argument names.
 You can type only beginning of command name, and, if it is not ambiguous, console will accept it as a full name.
 So typing:

-It is possible to complete not only beginning, but also any distinctive substring of a name: if there is no exact match, console starts looking for words that have string being completed as first letters of a multiple word name, or that simply contain letters of this string in the same order.
+It is possible to complete not only the beginning, but also any distinctive substring of a name: if there is no exact match, the console starts looking for words that have string being completed as first letters of a multiple word name, or that simply contain letters of this string in the same order.
 If single such word is found, it is completed at cursor position.
 For example: